shenwei356/LexicMap/docs/content/tutorials/search.md

 {{< hint type=note >}}
 **Query length**\
-LexicMap is mainly designed for sequence alignment with a small number of queries (gene/plasmid/virus/phage sequences) longer than 200 bp by default.
+LexicMap is mainly designed for sequence alignment with a small number of queries (gene/plasmid/virus/phage sequences) longer than 100 bp by default.
-However, short queries can also be aligned.
 {{< /hint >}}

 Input should be (gzipped) FASTA or FASTQ records from files or STDIN.